 Another mild wintertime tip is to consider using a space heater.
 Some of the benefits are that space heaters are portable, so you can move it around your house wherever needed and warm yourself up in whatever room you’re in.
 They can also lower your energy bill.
 However, be sure to use the space heater safely.
 Many models have safety features, such as shutting off automatically if the space heater gets tipped over.
 Leave plenty of space around the space heater, so nothing gets too close to it and risks a fire.
 It should sit on a hard, non-flammable surface.
 It should not be near water and should be plugged directly into the wall outlet instead of using an extension cord.
 You shouldn’t leave it running or plugged in if you leave the room.
 You can also purchase one with a programmable timer to automatically turn on and off.

 If you keep the furnace temperature low during a mild winter, you can always dress in layers or use blankets to keep warm.
 It is also a good idea to seal air leaks in your home during this time of the year and to have your furnace inspected and cleaned to ensure it operates properly and efficiently.

 Keep these tips in mind as we face another mild winter in northern Georgia, and you’ll be good to go.
-Contact Stiles Heating & Cooling with any questions you have about using your thermostat and furnace during a mild winter.
+Contact Stiles Heating, Cooling, & Plumbing with any questions you have about using your thermostat and furnace during a mild winter.
 You can also schedule an HVAC maintenance appointment.